PCMDI/pcmdi_metrics/docs/README.md

 Update Documentation website
 ----------------------------
 This directory hosts the online documentation for the PCMDI Metrics packages.
 There are two options available, one via Github Pages (http://pcmdi.github.io/pcmdi_metrics/) and another via ReadtheDocs (https://pcmdi-metrics.readthedocs.io).
-Provided here are instructions for updating the documentation.
+Provided here are instructions for updating the documentation for either or both options.

 Checking out and making changes
 -------------------------------